gpoell/qmul-rbh-esp32/README.md

 5. [Helpful Articles](#helpful-articles)

 ## Project Background
 My dissertation is focused on classifying strawberry ripeness using the tactile data from the soft robotic gripper.
-The goal is to develop a technique that emulates how we use our sense of touch to assess the quality of certain crops, like picking ripe avacados at a supermarket.
+The goal is to develop a technique that emulates how we use our sense of touch to assess the quality of certain crops, like picking ripe avocados at a supermarket.
 Computer vision is a popular and efficient technique for assessing crop ripeness, especially now that modern cameras can see better than humans.
 However, not all crops are visually differentiable based on their ripeness levels, and problems with computer vision persist in occluded harvesting environments where cameras struggle to see through shadows or branches, which is a particular issue while harvesting strawberries.
 Providing a simple technique using tactile data to reinforce what cameras see with what the gripper feels could prove useful when harvesting in occluded environments and performing post-harvest quality inspections.

 ## Installation and Dependencies
 [Visual Studio Code](https://code.visualstudio.com/) is a powerful, lightweight editor that provides extensions for a variety of programming languages and frameworks.
 It contains a [PlatformIO extension](https://docs.platformio.org/en/latest/integration/ide/vscode.html) that can easily be installed to use with VS Code.
 I would recommend following the [Platform IDE for VSCode](https://docs.platformio.org/en/latest/integration/ide/vscode.html#ide-vscode) configuration instructions and tutorial to test your workspace before proceeding with working on this application.